Chapter 2 Binary, ASCII, and Everything in Bit-ween

-Answering the question "How much do you like cats?" is a bit different (pun fully intended).
-This question has more than one answer; you could say you kinda like cats, you really love cats, you couldn't live without cats, and so on.
-You could also think about answering this question on a scale from one to five, a scale from one to ten, etc. Either way, we'll need more than just one bit to represent your love of all things feline, since a 0 or a 1 doesn't cover all of the possible answers to this question.
+But, answering the question “How much do you like cats?” is a bit different (pun fully intended).
+This question has more than one answer; you could say you kinda like cats, you really love cats, you couldn’t live without cats, and so on.
+You might also think about answering this question on a scale from one to five, a scale from one to ten, etc. Either way, we’ll need more than just one bit to represent your love of all things feline, since a 0 or a 1 doesn’t cover all of the possible answers to this question.

 The Decimal System

 However, before we talk any more about how computers represent numbers, let’s quickly review how we as humans are probably used to representing numbers.
 According to my laptop’s keyboard, there are ten different digits: 0, 1, 2, 3, 4, 5, 6, 7, 8, and 9.
 (We call this the decimal system, since there are ten possible digits.)
 That means that we can represent ten different numbers using only one digit.
 Of course, we’re going to start running into issues when we want to represent the number that is one more than 9.
 Luckily, we’ve already solved this problem: one more than 9 is 10.
 To make the number 10, we created a new space for a second digit, which you may remember as the “tens place” from grade school (that is, if you weren’t too busy playing with yo-yos like I was).
 Similarly, we have a hundreds place, thousands place, and so on for larger numbers.
 When you were first learning to count, you may have used blocks like the below to represent this.
 A single cube represents the ones place, a column represents the tens place, a rectangle represents the hundreds place, and so on.